compsoc-edinburgh/cook-book/main_courses/hard/pierogi.md

 To prepare the pierogi:
 1. Split the dough in half; leave one half covered and roll out the second half on a well-floured surface.
 You want the dough to be fairly thin, around ~2-3mm of thickness.
 2. Using the rim of a floured drinking glass, cut out circles in the rolled-out dough.
-3. Picking up one circle at a time, put in the filling - 1-2 teaspoons, depending on your confidence -, fold the circle in half and crimp the edges shut.
+3. Picking up one circle at a time, put in the filling — 1-2 teaspoons, depending on your confidence, fold the circle in half and crimp the edges shut.
 4. Repeat until all the pierogi are prepared.
 Keep the finished pierogi on a floured baking sheet and covered so they don't dry out.

 To cook the pierogi: